Last updated 04/15/2023 — accessed:

 “Lots of reading, but it's worth it to work to understand it.”

 Lectures and recitations, including certain class-time exercises will assume that you have done the reading for that day in advance.
 Reading philosophy is hard; it is less easy to skim-read than other kinds of content, so see my Guide to Reading, especially if you have not taken a philosophy class previously.
 Don't expect to be able to do it entirely on your own.
-If you reach something you just don't understand, that's perfect! — discuss it with your classmates and/or bring up with your instructor or TA.
+If you reach something you just don't understand, that's perfect! — discuss it with your classmates and/or bring up with your TA or me.

 In the schedule, B&K# refers to chapter # in the textbook by Barker & Kitcher.
-Kuhn-- refers to chapters in Thomas Kuhn's Structure of Scientific Revolutions.

 NOTE: SOMETIMES LINKS BREAK.
 IF SOMETHING CAN'T BE REACHED, PLEASE LET ME KNOW IMMEDIATELY.